Pennsylvania Route 23: Lancaster County

 Upon entering Lancaster, PA 23 intersects the westbound direction of PA 462 at Race Avenue.
 Here, the route splits into a one-way pair, with the eastbound direction of PA 23 continuing along two-way Marietta Avenue and the westbound direction of PA 23 becoming concurrent with westbound PA 462 on one-way West Walnut Street, carrying two lanes.
 Two blocks later, near the former UPMC Pinnacle Lancaster hospital, eastbound PA 23 splits from Marietta Avenue onto one-way eastbound West Chestnut Street, with two lanes.
 The route follows West Chestnut Street eastbound and West Walnut Street westbound, continuing concurrent with PA 462 westbound, passing through residential areas of the city.
 Eastbound PA 462 is located two blocks south of eastbound PA 23 along King Street.
 The route heads into the commercial downtown of Lancaster, where it intersects one-way southbound US 222/PA 272 at North Prince Street.
 A short distance later, PA 23 crosses one-way northbound PA 72 at North Queen Street.
 Past this intersection, the route becomes East Chestnut Street eastbound and East Walnut Street westbound, intersecting one-way northbound US 222/PA 272 at North Lime Street at the east end of downtown.
 Following this, PA 23 passes more homes and industrial establishments in the eastern part of the city.
-At North Broad Street, westbound PA 462 splits from westbound PA 23, and the two directions of PA 23 merge a short distance later onto four-lane, divided East Walnut Street, which is state-maintained.
+At North Broad Street, westbound PA 462 splits from westbound PA 23, and eastbound PA 23 heads northeast on Grofftown Road before the two directions of PA 23 merge a short distance later onto a four-lane expressway known as East Walnut Street, which is state-maintained.
 The route curves northeast through wooded areas with some nearby development, passing through a corner of Manheim Township before crossing under the Conestoga Creek Viaduct that carries Amtrak's Keystone Corridor railroad line over the route and the Conestoga River immediately to the east.
 The road continues north into Lancaster again before it turns northeast into Manheim Township and crosses the Conestoga River back into Lancaster.
-PA 23 comes to an interchange with the US 30 freeway, onto which it turns northwest for a brief wrong-way concurrency, with a dead end stub heading northeast.
+PA 23 comes to an interchange with the US 30 freeway, onto which it turns northwest for a brief wrong-way concurrency, with East Walnut Street heading northeast.